galaxyproject/galaxy-hub/content/community/regional/index.md

 # Set up your own community

-What if you can't find yourself in this list of regional communities practice?
+What if you can't find yourself in this list of regional communities?
 Galaxy welcomes new communities, please see [**here**](/get-started/new-leads/) on how to set up your own.